How Wide Should Garden Paths Be for Easy Access and Less Mud?

 For side yards and service routes

-To reduce mud effectively:
+To reduce mud effectively, follow these principles:

 - Make sure water drains away from the path